|

 13.6.6 Ongoing vendor assessment tools

-14. Compliance Frameworks, Legal Considerations, and Their Organizational Impact
+14. Compliance Frameworks, Legal Considerations, and Their Organizational Impact14.1 Security concerns associated with integrating diverse industries

 14.1.1 Data considerations